 Oliver, a 9-year-old Mastiff mix, was surrendered to Seattle Humane because his owners were moving and could not take him along.
 Our veterinarians discovered that Oliver was suffering from severe dental tartar, gingivitis and a painful swelling of the gums.
 Thanks to the Lexus Fund we were able to perform surgery and Oliver recovered so quickly that he was adopted a few days later!

 Mochi, a 4-year-old Shih Tzu mix, was surrendered to Seattle Humane with a swollen and terribly painful eye.
 Our veterinary staff observed that Mochi's health had been neglected and that his right eye had to be removed.
-The cost of surgery that Mochi needed would have been a death sentence at many shelters, but thanks to the Lexus Fund, we were able to give Mochi the care he deserved.
+The cost of surgery that Mochi needed could have been a deterrent to many adopters, but thanks to the Lexus Fund, we were able to give Mochi the care he deserved.
 He is now in a happy home of his own.

 Sammie's Fund for Senior Pets